 I am skeptical of the Darwinian theory of macroevolution and support intelligent design theory for purely scientific reasons.
 I do not think that unguided evolution (incl. so-called theistic evolution) is incompatible with good theology, but that it is incompatible with good science.
-I consider intelligent design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism, which was the only conceivable option for a naturalistic explanation of biological origins.
-As intelligent agency is the only known source for specified information, purposeful intelligent agency is the best explanation for biological novelty, complexity and diversity.
-Based on independent arguments for the truth of immaterialism and supernaturalism, I am personally convinced that the intelligent designer is not a material agent, also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.
+I consider intelligent design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism, which was the only conceivable option for a naturalistic and mechanistic explanation of biological origins.
+As intelligent agency is the only known source for specified information, purposeful intelligent agency is the best explanation for biological novelty, complexity, and diversity.
+Based on independent arguments for the truth of Christian theism, I am personally convinced that the intelligent designer is the God of the Bible (and/or created spiritual intelligent agents), also because naturalistic designers like space aliens would only shift the problem and create an infinite regress.

-Even though, intelligent design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new platonic form that preexisted as template in the mind of the designer ("special transformism" sensu Chaberek 2017).
-Nevertheless, I do affirm that every organism (apart from the first living cell) was produced / born from a biological mother organism and thus did not pop into being ex nihilo.
+Even though, intelligent design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new substantial form that preexisted as template in the mind of the designer ("special transformism" sensu Chaberek 2017).
+Nevertheless, I do affirm that every organism (apart from the first living cell) was produced / born from a biological parent organism and thus did not pop into being ex nihilo.
 I also affirm microevolutionary speciation within biological kinds through Neodarwinian processes.
-However, these never generate complex new information, but mostly represent devolution or variation of pre-existing information (e.g., homozygosity from heterozygosity, deactivation or detioration of genes, polyploidy, gene duplication, horizontal gene transfer).
-The two above mentioned affirmations may qualify as affirmation of universal common descent in the eyes of most evolutionary biologists, but the difference is that I only affirm common ancestry in terms of an unbroken lineage of individual maternal and paternal relationships, but reject the origin of new biological kinds from other biological kinds via transformation lineages of ancestral species.
+However, these never generate new specified complex information, but mostly represent devolution or variation or reshuffling of pre-existing information (e.g., homozygosity from heterozygosity, deactivation or detioration of genes, polyploidy, gene duplication, horizontal gene transfer, hybridogenesis).
+The two above mentioned affirmations may qualify as affirmation of universal common descent in the eyes of most evolutionary biologists, but the difference is that I only affirm common ancestry in terms of an unbroken lineage of individual maternal and paternal relationships (individual common ancestry), but reject the origin of new biological kinds from other biological kinds via transformation lineages of ancestral species (supraindividual common ancestry).
 The fact that because of the delicate and intricate interdependence of different genes and their products during ontogenesis, any transition necessarily has to include a coordinated major reprogramming of different genes as well as of epigenetic factors in the zygote cell, shows that the apparent distinction between guided evolution and special creation is rather blurry and in either case involves heavy physical intervention (coordinated and synchronized in multiple individuals within a population).
 When the distinctive genetic makeup is not inherited from the parents but introduced by design from an external intelligent agent, the process is rather akin to special creation than common ancestry.

 I see neither any scientific nor compelling theological reasons to dispute the conventional dating of the age of the universe and Earth, or the conventional explanations for the origin of the geological column and the fossil record.
-I reject Flood Geology as a totally failed approach.
+I also consider so-called Flood Geology as a totally failed approach.

 Even before my "conversion" to intelligent design theory, I became convinced that only a goal-directed (teleological) process, either with laws of biological form (structuralism) or with non-random adaptive macro-mutations, can explain the evidence.
 This assumption is also compatible with and supported by the discontinuous fossil record, which strongly suggests saltational origins.
 Therefore, I totally agree with the views in Stephen C. Meyer's book "Darwin's Doubt".

-My rejection of unguided evolution was not motivated by religion, but by some very convincing and still unrefuted scientific arguments from intelligent design proponents, based on population genetics (Richard Sternberg), microbiology (Michael Behe), and molecular biology (Douglas Axe).
-These arguments emphasize the prohibitive waiting time for coordinated mutations, the problem of new complex and specified information, and the isolated islands of functionality in a vast search space, which strongly limit the feasibility of Neodarwinian processes.
+My rejection of unguided evolution was not motivated by religion, but by some very convincing and still unrefuted scientific arguments from intelligent design proponents, based on information theory (William Dembski, Stephen C. Meyer), population genetics (Richard Sternberg), molecular machines (Michael Behe), and new proteins (Douglas Axe).
+These arguments emphasize the discontinuities of the fossil record, the prohibitive waiting time for coordinated mutations, the problem of new specified complex information in the genetic code and irreducible complexity of molecular machines, the isolated islands of functionality (folding proteins) in the vast search space of possible aminoacid sequences, which all strongly limit the feasibility of Neodarwinian unguided processes.

 No, intelligent design theory is not creationism in a cheap tuxedo, but purely an empirical scientific method to detect the traces of intelligent agency in biological organisms.
-I concur with the atheist philosopher Bradley Monton that Intelligent Design is not religion but a valid scientific approach.
+I concur with the atheist philosophers Thomas Nagel and Bradley Monton that Intelligent Design is not religion but a valid scientific approach.

 The term theistic evolution is not clearly defined, and often rather represents an euphemism for Neodarwinism, implying a kind of Deistic Evolution, in which God creates the diversity of life by establishing an unguided process.
 I consider this as scientifically and theologically problematic.

-I strictly separated all my activities in favor of intelligent design theory from my professional work as paleontologist when I still worked as a museum scientist at SMNS.
+I strictly separated all my activities in favor of intelligent design theory, natural theology, and Christian apologetics from my professional work as paleontologist when I still worked as a museum scientist at SMNS.

-My endorsement of intelligent design theory as well as an immaterialist and supernaturalist world view is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!
+My endorsement of intelligent design theory and a Christian world view is exclusively my private point of view and is neither shared by my former colleagues at SMNS nor by the co-authors of my paleontological publications, who to my best knowledge generally subscribe to the mainstream evolutionary paradigm of Neodarwinism or the New Synthesis!

 After resigning from my job at SMNS in December 2016 I am still actively working as a paleontologist and publish my research in peer-reviewed scientific journals.
 My ID-related work is published in appropriate journals and books that are open to design conclusions.